NicholasAllenCooper/PresidentialBid/inequality.md

 - Inequality of influence
 - The misery of abject poverty

-# What People Think of When They Talk about Inequality
+# Intro
+People typically talk about inequality in terms of money.
+However, my argument will be that it's actually secondary to what people are really concerned about.

 # The Root Concerns of Inequality
 People understand very well that there will always be people more skilled, more productive, more determine, and sometimes just plain more